shardaishwak/traventure/README.md

 This repository contains two submodules:

-- [Server/API](https://github.com/shardaishwak/upstage-hack-api): Click here to go directly to the First Project repository to the API.
+- [Server/API](https://github.com/shardaishwak/upstage-hack-api): Click here to go directly to the First Project repository for the API.
-- [Client NextJS](https://github.com/KshitijGoyal2022/upstage-hack-client): Click here to go directly to the Second Project repository to the Client.
+- [Client NextJS](https://github.com/KshitijGoyal2022/upstage-hack-client): Click here to go directly to the Second Project repository for the Client.

 ---

 # Itinerar

 **Itinerar** is a state-of-the-art travel application designed to revolutionize how you plan, book, and manage your trips.
-Whether you're traveling solo or with a group, Traventure provides an all-in-one platform for creating and managing detailed itineraries, booking accommodations and flights, and even handling communication in multiple languages.
-Leveraging AI-powered assistance and advanced APIs, Traventure simplifies every aspect of your travel experience, allowing you to focus on the journey itself.
+Whether you're traveling solo or with a group, **Itinerar** provides an all-in-one platform for creating and managing detailed itineraries, booking accommodations and flights, and even handling communication in multiple languages.
+Leveraging AI-powered assistance and advanced APIs, **Itinerar** simplifies every aspect of your travel experience, allowing you to focus on the journey itself.

 ## Table of Contents